A group of companies, including CIRAS, have come together to collaborate on a new series of briefings to help transport workers stay safe and well.

 This was the thinking that brought 12 companies together to create A.D.V.I.C.E.
 Russ Bradshaw, from founding member RSS Infrastructure told us:

-The inspiration for this project came from an idea I had about contractors and families working together.
+‘The inspiration for this project came from an idea I had about contractors and families working together.
 I wanted to talk about subjects that can affect us all and signpost people to resources that can really help.

-It wasn’t just about our work colleagues – it was aimed at their families as well.
-Yes, winter driving campaigns and summer sun protection are important topics, and there is a place for these within health and wellbeing programmes, but we never seemed to talk about other subjects that can impact our daily lives.
+‘It wasn’t just about our work colleagues – it was aimed at their families as well.
+Yes, winter driving campaigns and summer sun protection are important topics, and there is a place for these within health and wellbeing programmes, but we never seemed to talk about other subjects that can impact our daily lives.’

 What’s involved?

 The A.D.V.I.C.E. partners were originally brought together though their involvement with the Track Safety Alliance, an industry-wide group formed to enable its members to share practice on health, safety and wellbeing.
-The partners are currently CIRAS along with RSS Infrastructure (including Auctus), Van Elle, Colas (including Midland Metro Alliance), Amey, Barhale, Ganymede, Vital Human Resources, McGinleys, Network Rail, Transport for Wales (all CIRAS members) and Bovis Homes.
+The partners were CIRAS along with RSS Infrastructure (including Auctus), Van Elle, Colas (including Midland Metro Alliance), Amey, Barhale, Ganymede, Vital Human Resources, McGinleys, Network Rail, Transport for Wales (all CIRAS members) and Bovis Homes.